 |Beautiful restaurant template designs||Slightly challenging for beginners|

 |Best value for money||No free plan|

 |Most powerful restaurant features||No app store|

-Squarespace is the best restaurant website builder for informational sites – it comes packed with awesome features and the best designs on the market.
+Squarespace comes packed with awesome features and the best restaurant template designs on the market.
 It even has an ecommerce option, in case you wanted to expand later on.

 Squarespace has a 14-day free trial, but no free plan – that said, it offers great value for money thanks to its range of high quality, built-in restaurant features.
 Check out how it scored in our research below: